src47/multibax-sklearn/README.md

 [![DOI](https://zenodo.org/badge/713948168.svg)](https://zenodo.org/doi/10.5281/zenodo.10233973)

-# Multi-property Bayesian algorithm execution using sklearn
+# Multi-property materials subset estimation using Bayesian algorithm execution

 This repository implements various Bayesian algorithm execution (BAX) acquisition strategies for precise, targeted chemical and materials discovery.
 It enables a user to quickly isolate portions of a design space that meet highly customized goals.
 Scientific applications include finding the _set of all_ compounds which have measured properties that fall within a band of values (level band) or which fall in the top k percentile of a dataset (percentile band), identifying synthesis conditions that produce monodisperse nanoparticles with multiple precisely specified particle sizes, and finding chemically diverse sets of ligands that are strong, non-toxic binders.
 This framework applies to multi-property measurements and goes beyond the capabilities of multi-objective bayesian optimization.